dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 This gives us a modest speedup from 562 cycles to 549.
 However, importantly, it makes the next change we do easier.

-In addition, if you look at the results we have massively reduced
-variance:
-  - Before we had a random jumps to 630 cycles.
-  - Whereas here other than the initial measurement, the cost bounces between 538 to 555.
-Removing operations often cuts variance, though in non-deterministic ways.

-I should have measured variance in addition to average --- it would be great if you do!

 ```
 0: rising	= 665 cycles
 1: falling	= 538 cycles